okwme/mkt-richard/src/assets/copy/veg_en.md

 <br/>
  <br/>
 <br/>
-WE ACCEPT EC, MAESTRO, VISA & Cash
+WE ACCEPT EC, MAESTRO, VISA & Cash.<br/>
-All prices are in Euro and include legal VAT.
+All prices are in Euro and include legal VAT.<br/>
-In case of allergies please contact our service staff.
+In case of allergies please contact our service staff.<br/>